aya-prover/aya-dev/.github/README.md

 ## Showcase

-+ Dependent types, including pi-types, sigma types, etc.
++ Dependent types, including pi-types, sigma types, indexed families, etc.
   You could write a [type-safe interpreter][gadt].
 + De Morgan cubical type theory with generalized path types similar to a bounded cubical subtype.
   + Implementation prototype: [Guest0x0].
+  + Demonstration of higher inductive types: [3-torus] (three dimensional torus!!).
 + Pattern matching with first-match semantics.
-  We can implement [red-black tree][rbtree] (without deletion) elegantly.
+  Checkout the [red-black tree][rbtree] (without deletion yet).
 + Overlapping and order-independent patterns.
 Very [useful][oop] in theorem proving.
 + A literate programming mode with inline code fragment support.
   We already have a prototype, but we plan to revise it before sharing demos.
 + Binary operators, with precedence specified by a partial ordering (instead of a number, such as in Haskell or Agda) which is useful for [equation reasoning][assoc].
-+ Termination checker inspired by Andreas Abel's foetus.
++ A fairly good termination checker that does not assume predicativity.
   We adapted some code from Agda's implementation to accept [more definitions][foetus] (which are rejected by, e.g. Arend).
 + Inference of type checking order.
-That is to say, no syntax for forward-declarations is needed for [mutual recursions][mutual].
+That is to say, no syntax for forward-declarations is needed for [mutual recursions][mutual], induction-recursion, or induction-induction.
 + See also stdlib candidates [style guide][stdlib-style].
+We have a grand plan!

 See also [use as a library](#use-as-a-library).